MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/theory/pre-requisites/technical-complexity.md

 ## Next steps

-Once change management approaches have been established, its time to begin aligning the culture to execute against the new plan.
+Once change management approaches have been established, its time to begin aligning the culture to execute against the backlog.
 [Cultural complexity and change management](./culture-complexity.md) will help align roles and responsibilities to ensure proper expectations during execution of the plan.

 > [!div class="nextstepaction"]
 > [Cultural complexity and change management](./culture-complexity.md)